codius/old-codius-cli/README.md

 hashed

 ## Debugging
-If the Codius CLI is not working as expected debugging can be enabled by adding `DEBUG=codius-cli*` to the beingging of the `codius` command.
+If the Codius CLI is not working as expected debugging can be enabled by adding `DEBUG=codius-cli*` to the beginning of the `codius` command.
 E.g.
 ```
 DEBUG=codius-cli* codius
 ```